 Hackers, like all humans, crave efficiency.
 And that makes your employees their favorite target.
 It’s easier, after all, to crack a person than a computer.
 Even though your cybersecurity fears may envision someone tapping out code in a darkened room, the bigger threat is an e-mail that fools an employee into granting access to the company’s system.
 That’s why social engineering attacks (such as bogus e-mails in phishing attacks) have become the most common method for penetrating an organization’s system.

-1. Having no security awareness strategy
+1. Develop a cybersecurity awareness strategy

 A security culture takes shape only after someone with authority deems it important, forms a plan for achieving specific goals and then carries out the plan.
 Your first step should be a written plan that defines the security culture you envision and provides specific steps you’ll take to get there.
 For example, your culture will define what level of access to company data each employee receives.
 Include information security themes for each quarter, which will guide your communication and training.

-2. Limiting your plan to office settings
+2. Extend your plan to the remote workforce

 If you’re thinking only in terms of access to office-based computers and servers, you’re several years behind.
 The rapid switch in 2020 to working from home should cement our understanding that the dispersed workforce is here to stay.
 Your data probably lives largely in the cloud with access coming from dozens of personal devices and home networks.
 Your plan and training need to cover all of that.

-About 30% of U.S. companies say they have no security awareness and training programs for employees or other stakeholders.
+About 30% of U.S. companies say they have no cybersecurity awareness and training programs for employees or other stakeholders.
 That leaves hackers a wide doorway into your systems.
 For your first information security training program, you can turn to dozens of low-cost solutions that provide excellent and relevant material.
 Or consider putting together a PowerPoint with relevant security topics that engage employees across all departments.
 Effective security training solutions include, at a minimum, the following list of topics:

 - Data classification and sensitivity.
 Employees need to understand what types of data your organization stores, processes and transmits.
 Giving them an overview of this information helps them recognize the sensitivity of your records and how your business depends on each employee to protect the data they work with.